Nodal

 Explore an abandoned building, encountering puzzles and clues to discover what happened, as you try to escape in both your nightmares and the waking world.
 Be immersed in the hauntingly beautiful 3D atmosphere in this puzzle exploration mystery game.

-Why You'll Like It: It captures a similar sense of loneliness and beauty in a decaying, mysterious environment that requires quiet observation to understand.
+Why You'll Like It: It captures a similar sense of loneliness and beauty in a decaying, mysterious environment that requires careful observation to navigate.

 Windows · Mac · Linux